Olivier-Boudeville/us-web/doc/us-certificates.rst

 - a ``.key`` file contains any type of key, here this is a RSA private key; typically ``letsencrypt-agent.key-I``, where ``I`` is an increasing integer, will contain the PEM RSA private key generated by the certificate agent ``I`` on behalf of the US-Webserver (so that it can sign the nonces provided by Let's Encrypt, and thus prove that it controls the corresponding key pair); for a ``baz.foobar.org`` virtual host, the ``baz.foobar.org.key`` file will be generated and used (another PEM RSA private key)
 - a ``.pem`` (*Privacy-enhanced Electronic Mail*) file just designates a Base64-encoded content with header and footer lines; here it stores an ASN.1 (precisely a Base64-encoded DER) certificate
-- ``.csr`` corresponds to a PKCS#10 *Certificate Signing Request*; it contains information (encoded as PEM or DER) such as the public key and common name required by a Certificate Authority to create and sign a certificate for the requester (ex: ``baz.foobar.org.csr`` will be a PEM certificate request)
+- ``.csr`` corresponds to a PKCS#10 *Certificate Signing Request*; it contains information (encoded as PEM or DER) such as the public key and common name required by a Certificate Authority to create and sign a certificate for the requester (e.g. ``baz.foobar.org.csr`` will be a PEM certificate request)
-- ``.crt`` is the actual certificate (encoded as PEM or DER as well), usually a X509v3 one (ex: ``baz.foobar.org.crt``); it contains the public key and also much more information (most importantly the signature by the Certificate Authority over the data and public key, of course)
+- ``.crt`` is the actual certificate (encoded as PEM or DER as well), usually a X509v3 one (e.g. ``baz.foobar.org.crt``); it contains the public key and also much more information (most importantly the signature by the Certificate Authority over the data and public key, of course)

 We must determine: